-A snorkeling guide was attacked by a 10-foot (3-meter) tiger shark off a remote beach in Australia's third attack this month.
+A 10-foot (3-meter) tiger shark has attacked a swimmer off a remote beach in Australia's third attack this month.
 That's as many attacks as the country generally sees in an entire year.

-The attack came one day after a surfer was bitten by a shark at a beach off Australia's east coast.
+The attack comes one day after a surfer was bitten by a shark at a beach off Australia's east coast.
 Another surfer was attacked at a beach north of Sydney on Jan.
 3.